twolfson/twolfson.com/articles/readability-formalized.md

 ## Proofs

-**Proposition 1.1**: A *sequence* with indented code blocks is more readable than it is not indented.
+**Proposition 1.1**: A *sequence* with indented code blocks is more readable than when it is not indented.

 ```js
 var fruit = {